uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 ---
-title: "Food and Drink Manufacturing overview"
+title: "An overview of food and drink manufacturing in the UK"
 ---

 The industry employs over 400,000 people which will need to increase by 170,000 by 2020 to meet demand.